-Representing the developer of an innovative insurance product in litigation filed in New York State court arising from the alleged breach of a licensing agreement giving our client exclusive access to certain data that serves as the foundation for the new product.
+Represented the developer of an innovative insurance product in litigation filed in New York State court arising from the alleged breach of a licensing agreement which gave our client exclusive access to certain data that serves as the foundation for the new product.
 All claims were voluntarily dismissed under a settlement agreement, and the parties entered into a new, more favorable, licensing agreement.